 Sixteenth Century Society & Conference Constitution

-After a lengthy review process, a new SCSC Constitution was voted on and approved at the annual SCSC meeting in Pittsburgh (October 31, 2003).
-The new constitution is listed below.
+The current SCSC Constitution was voted on and approved at the annual SCSC meeting in Pittsburgh on October 31, 2003.

 ARTICLE I: The name of this organization shall be SIXTEENTH CENTURY SOCIETY AND CONFERENCE [henceforth Society].